 A friend of mine recently posted this video on facebook.
 It’s worth watching.
 But I’ll warn you–it’s bleak.
+(And a bit graphic, so skip the first few minutes if you’re easily queasy!)

 Just because it’s rather depressing doesn’t mean we shouldn’t watch it.
 It’s important to be aware of the state of the world.
 It doesn’t do us any good to bury our heads in the sand.